unm-idi/casify/README.md

 A `@current_user` instance variable is set to allow you to access the attributes sent from the CAS server.

+The `@current_user` allows for authentication by using the 'has_role?', `resources_by_roles`, and `roles_by_resource` methods.
+These methods are highly influenced by [rolify](https://github.com/RolifyCommunity/rolify).

+The `has_role?` method accepts a role/resource pair, and returns true or false, based on whether the pair exists for the user.
+The `resources_by_roles` method will accept a resource, and return all roles that a user has against it.
+The `roles_by_resource` method will accept a role, and give back all of the resources that a user has that role against.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/casify.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.